Choose the Best IOL (Intraocular Lens) for Cataract Surgery

 In surgery to remove a cataract, the opaque natural lens is taken out and in its place is an artificial lens known as an intraocular lens (IOL).
 The optimal IOL cannot apply to all it will depend on your eyes, the activities you do on a daily basis and how much you desire to rely on glasses after surgery.
+Cataract surgery has become now both Cataract Removal + Refractive Surgery (Glasses Removal Surgery).
+Your cataract will be removed and need for glasses will also be removed for all distances.

 A tiny, clear Lens, which is implanted into your eye during cataract surgery, is known as an intraocular lens (IOL).
 It consists of biocompatible substances such as acrylic or silicone, thus it can be left in the eye without any maintenance.